CISCO Networking Academy Program

 Chisholm TAFE is the Regional Academy for the internationally recognised CISCO Networking Academy Program.
 VET in schools multiplies opportunities for students.
 They enable students to complete a nationally recognised vocational qualification as well as contribute towards their VCE or VCAL Certificate.
 Classroom learning is combined with structured hands-on training and practice in industry.
 This program provides VCE students with training and practical skills in the design, construction and maintenance of small to medium sized computer networks.

-Selected units from 21915VIC - Certificate 1V in Shared Technolgy
+Selected units from 21915VIC - Certificate IV in Shared Technology

 There are four units in the program taken over two years covering